jessecambon/jessecambon.github.io/_posts/2019-11-08-tidygeocoder-demo.markdown

 dc_map.latlng <- openproj(dc_map)
 ```

 Note that the coordinates supplied to the `openmap` function above were obtained using [openstreetmap.org](https://www.openstreetmap.org/) (use the export button to extract coordinates).
-The `openmap` function obtains the map and the `openproj` function projects it onto a latitude and longitude coordinate system so that we can overlay our coordinates on a map, which is what we do next.
+The `openmap` function downloads a street map and the `openproj` function projects it onto a latitude and longitude coordinate system so that we can overlay our coordinates, which is what we do next.

 ```r
 library(ggplot2)